Military and Veteran Education Benefits

 Yellow Ribbon Program for Chapter 33 Post-9/11

 Servicemembers and their dependents who are eligible for 100% Chapter 33 Post-9/11 benefits may be eligible to participate in the Yellow Ribbon Program at WSU.
 However, not every student qualifies for Yellow Ribbon.
 Yellow Ribbon is a program to help offset out-of-state tuition expenses, as the Department of Veterans Affairs will only pay in-state tuition and fees.
-If you qualify for any type of waiver offered by WSU (such as military residency waiver), you will not qualify for Yellow Ribbon.
+If you qualify for Kansas residency or any type of residency waiver offered by WSU, you will not qualify for Yellow Ribbon.
 Active duty servicemembers and/or their spouses who are using Chapter 33/Chapter 33 TOE do NOT qualify for Yellow Ribbon.
 Contact WSU Veterans Services for more information.

 Reserve Educational Assistance Program (Chapter 1607)